GreenBlitz/Rapid-Reee-2022/README.md

-# Title Here
+# Rapid reeee 2022
-The robot code for ???
+The robot code for 2022 season Rapid React

-steps for set up of repo:
-1. change name of robotName directory
-2. in build.gradle change the commit to be imported of GBLib and GBMotion and follow the other steps in the build.gradle comments